What is it?

 Professor David Barton

 Prof David Barton is the founding director of NeuroCentrix.
 NeuroCentrix provides care across three states focusing on treatment-resistant depression, brain injury and early dementia.
 We have access to depression and early dementia research trials funding through NHMRC and pharmaceutical company funded research.
 For treatment-resistant depression we offer TMS and esketamine in three sites: Noble Park, Ballarat and Bowen Hills.
 David’s subspecialty is in old-age psychiatry, neuropsychiatry (acquired brain injury) and treatment-resistant mood disorders.
 Prof David Barton has an extensive background in academia with research areas into ketamine, depression and cardiovascular disease funded through NHMRC grants.
-See David's most recent publication on the efficacy and safety of subcutaneous ketamine for treatment-resistant depression here:
+See David's most recent publication on the efficacy and safety of subcutaneous ketamine for treatment-resistant depression here.

 Prof Barton’s other roles include: Director of mental health services at South Eastern Private Hospital